HomeDing/homeding.github.io/micro.md

 **The micro databinding** is the functionality to transfer data from the device or other JSON formatted data into the HTML components.

-**The micro stylesheet** contains a collection of CSS rules that are available from a central file.
+**The micro stylesheet** contains a collection of CSS rules that are available in a central file.
+By using the SCSS technology the resulting CSS file can be compressed to save memory and bandwidth while offering a well structured input.

 **Icons** are available for all elements and general purpose.
+They are implemented in SVG format that results in minimal size while supporting a good  scalability.
 More in: [Micro Icons](microicons)

-## WebServer on board
+## Web Site on board

 The HomeDing library comes with a web server implementation and a small web site that can be stored in the file system of a ESP8266 base device that offers the following pages: